PRaczyla/Scaling-Network-Functions-in-Kubernetes-environment/README.txt

 It contains runtime metadata such as UID, resourceVersion, status and managedFields.
 It is intended primarily for documentation and inspection, not for direct kubectl apply restoration.

-Secrets are also included if the current Kubernetes user has permission to read them.